telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 Sets the options of the Grid.
 Use this method if you want to enable/disable a particular feature/option or to load the complete state obtained previously with the [`getOptions`](#methods-getOptions) method.

+When `setOptions` is called, the Grid widget will be destroyed and recreated.

 > There are three important things to keep in mind when using `getOptions` and `setOptions`.
 >
 > * **calling `setOptions()` in a Grid event handler is not possible.**
+> * **calling `setOptions()` in a function, which is related to the Grid's databinding mechanism may cause an endless loop.**
 > * `JSON.stringify()` cannot serialize function references (e.g. event handlers), so if stringification is used for the retrieved Grid state,
 > all configuration fields, which represent function references, will be lost.
 You have two options to avoid this limitation:
 > use a [custom implementation](https://github.com/tarruda/super-json) to serialize JavaScript functions, or